What I Learned From Grief

 Grief is Terrifying

-Not to be a downer- but there’s no other way to say it.
+There’s no other way to say it, unfortunately.
 Losing someone you love means losing a part of yourself.

-C.S Lewis wrote in “A Grief Observed” (a book I would highly recommend) that “the death of a loved one is an amputation”.
+C.S Lewis wrote in “A Grief Observed” that “the death of a loved one is an amputation”.
 The hardest part of grief, in my opinion, is learning to live after a part of your heart has been taken away.
 Having to reckon with the fact that your life as you know it, is never going to be the same is an incredibly difficult thing to have to go through.
-Having said that, I have found that there are two silver linings- both of which are cliche’s for a reason.
+However, I have found that there are two silver linings, both of which are cliche’s for a reason.

 1. It makes you appreciate every day.
-It challenges you to live in the present- because who knows what’s going to happen tomorrow.
+It challenges you to live in the present.
+Who knows what’s going to happen tomorrow or in the following hour.
 Nothing lasts forever.
 And once you understand that, you will appreciate life, good and bad parts, more deeply.

 2. It makes you understand the power and depth of what real love is.
 Grief is really just love that has nowhere to go.
 And depending on what you lost, that love has the ability to transcend time, space and generations or even loss.